ckan/ckan/doc/datastore.rst

 Set permissions
 ~~~~~~~~~~~~~~~

-Once the datastore database and the users are created, the permissions on the datastore and CKAN database have to be set.
+Once the DataStore database and the users are created, the permissions on the DataStore and CKAN database have to be set.
 Since there are different set-ups, there are different ways of setting the permissions.
-Only one of ther optins should be used.
+Only one of the options should be used.

-1. Use the **paster command** if CKAN and Postgres are on the same server
+1. Use the **paster command** if CKAN and PostgreSQL are on the same server

 To set the permissions, use this paster command after you've set the database urls::